developer-student-clubs/npmBox/CONTRIBUTING.md

 # Contribution Guidelines 👨‍🏫🏗

+This documentation contains a set of guidelines to help you during the contribution process.
+We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+Thank you for helping out and remember, no contribution is too small.

-Are we missing any of your favorite modules, which you think you can add to it?
+`Are we missing any of your favorite modules, which you think you can add to it?
 We invite you to contribute to this project and make it better.
-To start contributing, follow the below guidelines.
+To start contributing, follow the below guidelines.`

 ## Step 1: Find a issue
 - Take a look at the Existing Issues or create your **own** Issues!